 Professionally, Huston-Pryor was a hero in her field, serving as a medical director at Hackensack UMC-Mountainside Hospital, where she was a strong proponent of evidence-based screening and treatment of breast disease.
 She was also the key investigator for a study of the Breathlink test, a promising cancer screening tool using genetic markers in a patient's breath.

-In the late 1990s, she opened the Summit Breast Care center, which offered affordable breast care for women.
+In the late 1990s, she opened Summit Breast Care, which offered affordable breast care for women.
 She was well-known for treating all women—whether they had insurance or could afford to pay.
 She was also known for giving out her home and cell phone numbers to patients.
 The good doctor said it was a privilege to be a doctor, never losing her compassion and respect for all of her patients.

 After news of her death broke, social media was flooded with people crediting Huston-Pryor with saving their lives.
 As remarkable as she was as a professional, Huston-Pryor shined brightest in her personal life.
 Friends went out of their way to describe her generosity of spirit and kindness, while the family she and husband, Jonathan, created was one of unique brilliance.
 The couple had 12 children, including 10 adopted from around the globe, including Texas, Guatemala, Mexico, Russia, China, and Ethiopia.